agashokkumar/NodeJS-Unleashed-Comprehensive-Guide/README.md

 You can verify the installation by typing node -v and npm -v.
 Whichever method you choose, once Node.js is installed, you can start building and running Node.js applications on your system.

+How to create an Express Node.js application:

+Begin by creating a new directory for your project and navigate to it: perl
+Copy code
+mkdir my-express-app
+cd my-express-app
+Initialize npm in your project directory to create a package.json file: csharp
+Copy code
+npm init
+Install Express as a dependency for your project:
+Copy code
+npm install express
+Create the main file (e.g., app.js or index.js) that will serve as the entry point for your Express app.
+In your entry point file, require Express and set up your app by defining routes and middleware.
+Here's a basic example: javascript
+Copy code
+// app.js
+const express = require('express');
+const app = express();

+// Define a simple route
+app.get('/', (req, res) => {
+  res.send('Hello, Express!');
+});

+// Start the server
+const port = 3000;
+app.listen(port, () => {
+  console.log(`Server is running on http://localhost:${port}`);
+});
+Save the changes in your entry point file and run your Express app:
+Copy code
+node app.js
+Access your Express app by opening a web browser and navigating to http://localhost:3000.
+You should see the message "Hello, Express!" displayed.
+With these steps, you've successfully set up a basic Express Node.js application.
+From here, you can further develop your app by adding more routes, middleware, and integrating it with databases or other services.
+The official Express documentation offers a wealth of resources to help you build powerful and feature-rich applications: https://expressjs.com/.